RetroAchievements/docs/docs/developer-docs/flags/resetif.md

 ## `ResetIf` with hit counts

-A `Reset If` condition with a hit count will only trigger when the hit count target is met.
+A `ResetIf` condition with a hit count will only trigger when the hit count target is met.

 **Note**: If another `ResetIf` condition is met, all conditions, including the `ResetIf` with the hit count will have their hit counts reset to 0.